Foreign trade of the Soviet Union: Early trade

 Founded in 1924, Amtorg Trading Corporation, based in New York, was the main organization governing trade between the USSR and the USA.
 By 1946, Amtorg organized a multi-million dollar trade.
 Amtorg handled almost all exports from the USSR, comprising mostly lumber, furs, flax, bristles, and caviar, and all imports of raw materials and machinery for Soviet industry and agriculture.
 It also provided American companies with information about trade opportunities in the USSR and supplied Soviet industries with technical news and information about American companies.
 Amtorg was also involved in Soviet espionage against the United States.
 It was joined, in both its trade and espionage roles, by the Soviet Government Purchasing Commission from 1942 onward.

 During Lenin's tenure, Armand Hammer established a pencil factory in the Soviet Union, hiring German craftsmen and shipping American grain into the Soviet Union.
 Hammer also established asbestos mines and acquired fur trapping facilities east of the Urals.
 During Lenin's New Economic Policy, Armand Hammer became the mediator for 38 international companies in their dealings with the USSR.
 Before Lenin's death, Hammer negotiated the import of Fordson tractors into the USSR, which served a major role in agricultural mechanization in the country.
 Later, after Stalin came to power, additional deals were negotiated with Hammer as an American–Soviet negotiator.

 In 1929, Henry Ford made an agreement with the Soviets to provide technical aid over nine years in building the first Soviet automobile plant, GAZ, in Gorky (now Nizhny Novgorod).
 The plant would construct Ford Model A and Model AA trucks.
-An additional contract for construction of the plant was signed with The Austin Company on August 23, 1929.
+An additional contract for the construction of the plant was signed with The Austin Company on August 23, 1929.
 The contract involved the purchase of $30,000,000 worth of knocked-down Ford cars and trucks for assembly during the first four years of the plant's operation, after which the plant would gradually switch to Soviet-made components.
 Ford sent his engineers and technicians to the Soviet Union to help install the equipment and train the workforce, while over a hundred Soviet engineers and technicians were stationed at Ford's plants in Detroit and Dearborn "for the purpose of learning the methods and practice of manufacture and assembly in the Company's plants".